cwrenhold/devc-nvim-commands/README.md

 - [Docker](https://www.docker.com/)
 - [devcontainercli](https://github.com/devcontainers/cli)

+## Dev container dependencies

+Due to how this script works, you will need to have the following installed in your dev container:

+- `apt`
+- `sudo`

 # Setup

 To use this script, you will need to have the `devc-nvim` script in your path.
 You can do this by adding the directory containing the script to your path, or by copying the script to a directory which is already in your path.
 For example, you could clone this repository and then add that directory to your path, and then either copy the `devc-nvim` script to `/usr/local/bin` or create a symlink to it from there.